Dr. JoAnn Yanez, AANMC executive director, joins KCAA’s NBC LA affiliate On the Brink to discuss naturopathic approaches to headaches and migraines.

 Todd Brinker: And I’m Todd Brinker.

 Erin Brinker: And we are On the Brink, on KCAA.
 I’m super excited to welcome to the show Dr. JoAnn Yanez.
-She is the Executive Director for the Association of Accredited Naturopathic Medical Colleges, and she is also the Chair of the Academic Collaborative for Integrative Health.
+She is the Executive Director for the Association of Accredited Naturopathic Medical Colleges, and she is also the past chair of the Academic Collaborative for Integrative Health.
 She serves on the Integrative Healthcare Policy Consortium Education Committee and weaves a passion for illness prevention into her professional life.
 Her career has spanned advocacy, academia, patient care, and public health.
 As AANMC Executive Director, Dr. JoAnn Yanez oversees research, advocacy efforts in the joint academic endeavors of the accredited colleges of naturopathic medicine.
 Additionally, she helps spread awareness of naturopathic medicine as a viable and satisfying career path.
 Dr. Yanez, welcome to the show.

 Dr. JoAnn Yanez: Dang, that bio is enough to give me a headache.